WOWIO: Expansion

-In May 2014, the parent company rebranded itself as Studio W, focused on digital publishing and media distribution, and launched a new corporate website, StudioWDigital.com.
+In May 2014, WOWIO's parent company rebranded itself as "Studio W," focused on digital publishing and media distribution, and launched a new corporate website, StudioWDigital.com.
 Simultaneously, the company launched a new mobile eBook app featuring over 350,000 titles from Ingram Books, available on Android and later other platforms, as part of its expansion into mobile digital publishing and ad-supported eBooks.

-The Drunk Duck / The Duck Webcomics

-In June 2010, a week after its purchase of WEvolt, WOWIO acquired DrunkDuck.com from Platinum Studios.
-Drunk Duck, launched in 2001 by Dylan Squires, was a webcomics community of mostly amateur creators.
-It had been acquired by Platinum Studios in September 2006; the company planned to use Drunk Duck as its primary online platform, publishing all of Platinum's comics on the site before print and treating it as the first step in his "full-circle commercialization" model.
-At the time of its acquisition by WOWIO, however, Drunk Duck featured only a handful of Platinum Studios-owned titles along with a community of 95,000 subscribed users.
+Decline and dormancy

-In mid-August 2013, the Drunk Duck site went offline.
-After repeated delays, it briefly returned in September 2013, only to go down again.
-On October 10, 2013, the site was relaunched as TheDuckWebcomics.com.
+Beginning in 2013, most of WOWIO's online platforms became inactive.
+For instance, in mid-August 2013, the Drunk Duck site went offline; after delays and intermittent restoration, it was relaunched on October 10, 2013, as TheDuckWebcomics.com.

+Similarly, the PopGalaxy YouTube channel ceased posting new content in 2014 (as of 2025 it has 140 subscribers).

-In 2015, management of The Duck Webcomics platform transitioned to members of its own user community, and the platform has continued to operate independently.
-As of the 2020s, The Duck Webcomics remains an active hub for webcomic creators, hosting thousands of titles and maintaining a user-driven forum and publishing tools.
+In 2015, management of The Duck Webcomics transitioned from WOWIO to members of its own user community, and the platform has continued to operate independently.
+As of the 2020s, The Duck Webcomics remains active, hosting thousands of titles and maintaining user-driven forums and publishing tools.

-Decline; legal issues; dormancy

-Starting in 2014, most of the company's platforms became inactive within the next few years.
-For example, the PopGalaxy YouTube channel ceased posting new content in 2014 (as of 2025 it has 140 subscribers).
+Ceast and desist; Altounian's ouster

 In January 2015, the State of California issued a desist and refrain order against Altounian and Alliance Acquisitions, citing that between 2008 and 2011 they had offered or sold securities through untrue or misleading statements.

-Altounian served as WOWIO CEO until September 2015.
+Altounian was removed as WOWIO CEO in September 2015.
 During his last months as CEO, WOWIO went public with an initial share price over $1; within months, the share price fell below $0.01.
 Robert H. Estareja, President of WOWIO since February 2015, replaced Altounian as CEO in September 2015.